 (1) an initial period of learning the specifics of the company—systems, procedures, getting to know your team—that’s the first 30 days;

-(2) a secondary period of getting your feet wet—getting more in-depth, evaluating changes you’ll be making; and
+(2) a secondary period of getting your feet wet—getting more in-depth, evaluating issues or programs, planning changes; and

-(3) a “ready to run” period of implementing changes, initiating action plans, etc.
+(3) a “ready to run” period of implementing your changes, initiating new projects, attracting more customers, improving efficiency, etc.

-Customize your plan with the research you do on the company and its position in the industry, since these plans are even more impressive the more you tailor it to the job.
-Use Google, LinkedIn, and your recruiter to start finding essential information for your plan.
+No matter what, it's critical to customize your plan to that company with research on the company and its position in the industry, since these plans are even more impressive when they're specifically tailored to the job.
+Use Google, LinkedIn, your network, and your recruiter to start finding essential information for your plan.
 You might even consider doing a SWOT analysis to help you.

 Learn more about creating a plan on your own here.

 Get a step ahead and save time by getting a Manager's 30-60-90-day template and coaching.